thisbra/bioinformatics_genomics/README.md

 task 3: finds out complementary strand of the strand inputed

+task 4: enumerate the position of inputed pattern on genome

-amino_frq: Tells the frequency of DnaA contact with 20 of the amino acids
+amino_frq: tells the frequency of DnaA contact with 20 of the amino acids